 The entrance of your home may not be given enough attention but putting something in your entrance area give your space a good impression.
 You can simply put a basket or bench to lighten up the entry area.
 In this way you have provided your possible guests an area where they can put off their shoes or a place for their coats.

 - Ditch the furniture that does not give functionality

 Less is always more!
 If you have a smaller space, this applies to you more.
 Only value furniture that functions for you or gives a purpose.
 If you incorporate something just because you find it cute, you may only be adding things that are not useful in your space and this can tighten your space.

 Just like how unnecessary furniture can crowd a space, accessories do too.
 Do not display anything that do not give a purpose.
 If it something that you do not use, then get rid of it.
 Never hoard and leave a space.
 Moreover, put your artwork where it can give more emphasis on an area or space.

 - Lean towards help.

 I know you might be trying to do it on your own to avoid possible added costs however sometimes we tend to spend on accessories or furniture just to achieve the interior design we think we’ll achieve.
 Purchasing things just to make up for the space available may or may not make the design stand out.
-More than that, an interior doesn’t really need new things in order to come to life, sometimes a touch of interior painting does the trick.
+More than that, an interior doesn’t really need new things in order to come to life, sometimes a touch of painting Kansas City does the trick.